NAVER-INTEL-Co-Lab/gaudi-geometric-learning/tutorials_and_examples/pyg_tutorials/README.md

 See the official video [here](https://youtu.be/m1G7oS9hmwE).

-See the related question on Intel Gaudi forum [here](https://forum.habana.ai/t/notimplementederror-could-not-run-aten-sparse-coo-tensor-with-dims-and-tensors-with-arguments-from-the-sparsehpu-backend/1330).

 ### ❌ Tutorial 13: Metapath2vec

 Currently, we encounter `NotImplementedError: Could not run 'aten::_sparse_coo_tensor_with_dims_and_tensors' with arguments from the 'SparseHPU' backend.` and are debugging.